 Contact email: email@example.com

-In addition to the above, if you are worried about the welfare of a child you may also report your concerns to the Enfield Safeguarding Children Board; their contact details are listed below:
+In addition to the above, if you are worried about the welfare of a child or young person you may also report your concerns to Safeguarding Enfield – Children’s MASH; their contact details are listed below:

 Out of office hours call: 020 8379 1000 (select option 2).